Teacher and two children doing crafts together at a table.

 Start conversations about leadership early; children as young as our PreK students have powerful ideas to share!
 Normalize leadership development as a lifelong journey by integrating it into all aspects of the school experience.
 When leadership is woven into daily interactions, all students have the opportunity to grow into capable leaders and confident agents of change.

-Kelsey Twist Schroeder, Ed.D., serves as the Middle School Principal at Georgetown Day School in Washington D.C.
-Prior to joining GDS, she was an administrator at the Hamlin School in San Francisco and a teacher and dean at Roland Park Country School in Baltimore.
+Prior to joining Georgetown Day School, she was an administrator at the Hamlin School in San Francisco and a teacher and dean at Roland Park Country School in Baltimore.
 Kelsey is a 2011 graduate of the gcLi Leadership Lab and a 2014 gcLi Scholar.
-She holds a bachelor’s and master’s in education from Stanford University and a doctorate in Educational Leadership from the University of Pennsylvania.
-Kelsey lives in Bethesda, MD, with her spouse and their four children and returns to the Lab year after year because the faculty group is one of the highest performing teams she has ever been a part of and she learns so much each summer from her colleagues and the participants.
+She holds a bachelor’s and master’s in education from Stanford University and a doctorate in educational leadership from the University of Pennsylvania.
+Kelsey lives in Bethesda, Md, with her spouse and their four children.
+She returns to the Lab year after year because the faculty group is one of the highest-performing teams she has ever been a part of, and she learns much each summer from her colleagues and the participants.